Mature Masculine

 Public Speaking

-A man can't lead if he can't speak to a room.
+A man cannot lead if he cannot speak to a room.
 The Mature Warrior learns to get up in front of people and say what he means in a way that lands.
 He can talk to five people or five hundred.
-His speaking is about the message, not about looking impressive.
+His speaking centers on the message, not on looking impressive.

 The Hustler uses speech to manipulate and impress.
 The Chump avoids speaking because he fears judgment.
 The Mature Warrior speaks to serve, inspire, and lead.